What It Takes (Succession): Production

-Other notable guest stars in the episode include Stephen Root (who has appeared in numerous prior HBO series) as Ron Petkus, the lecherous organizer of the Future Freedom Summit; Reed Birney as Vice President of the United States Dave Boyer (Birney also played Vice President Donald Blythe in House of Cards); Mark Linn-Baker, reprising his role from "Tern Haven" as Maxim Pierce; and Yul Vazquez as Congressman Rick Salgado, a moderate Republican whose character drew comparisons to Marco Rubio.
+Other notable guest stars in the episode include Stephen Root (who has appeared in numerous prior HBO series) as Ron Petkus, the lecherous organizer of the Future Freedom Summit; Reed Birney as Vice President Dave Boyer (Birney also played Vice President Donald Blythe in House of Cards); Mark Linn-Baker, reprising his role from "Tern Haven" as Maxim Pierce; and Yul Vazquez as Congressman Rick Salgado, a moderate Republican whose character drew comparisons to Marco Rubio.
 Pip Torrens appears in a photograph as Caroline's fiancée Peter Munion, having been cast in a recurring role in the season.

 Filming for the episode took place in April 2021.
 Some portions – largely exterior shots – were filmed on location in Richmond, with the Jefferson Hotel serving as the locale for the Future Freedom Summit.
-Interior scenes were largely shot in New York, primarily at the Plaza Hotel – whose Grand Ballroom was used as the venue for the candidates' dinner, and the Palm Court for the episode's ending.
+Interior scenes were largely shot in New York, primarily at the Plaza Hotel – whose Grand Ballroom was used as the venue for the candidates' dinner, the Palm Court for the episode's ending, and the Royal Suite where Mencken and Roman met up in the bathroom and the family had a discussion about the candidates.